Admonstrator/nfon-rufnummernkonverter/README.md

 ## Dependencies

-The script requires PowerShell version 5.1 or later to run.
+The script requires PowerShell version 7 or later to run.

 The script also requires a CSV file containing the area codes for Germany.
 The default file path is `data\area_codes.csv`.
 The file must have semicolon as delimiter.

 ## Import AGFEO exports

-For importing exports of an AGFEO telephone system, these must be converted before with the script `.\PrepareFile-Agfeo.ps1` into the suitable format.
+For importing exports of an AGFEO telephone system, these must be converted before with the script `.\PrepareFile-Agfeo.ps1 -InputFile <csv>` into the suitable format.
 For this the CSV headers must be the following, so that the conversion can take place.

 This feature is highly beta.